without Internet Explorer,

 There’re very few bands that can do something as oxymoronic as invigorate doom metal.
 Frost does its portions with orchestral ambiance and lyrical genius.
 My Dying Bride and Celestial Season employ(ed) the moaning, dispiriting atmosphere of both/either electric or conventional violin.
 Trouble has the Christian angle.
 Candlemass, unlike those rightfully masterful bands, exploit no instrument originally alien to the metal realm and forgo 99.9% of all religious ideology.
 No tricks or gadgets.
 Like Breyer's ice cream, they do it with all natural ingredients: mesmerizing rhythms, grandiose structures, obscurely downtrodden vocals awakening words of story-form fantasy and abjection, and an aura…a mood that advances with the flow and weight of hardening magma.

 Of course, the band’s history isn’t all one stage, but three made up of the pre and post Messiah Marcolin periods.
-Epicus… and the scarce Nemesis ep are the pre-era, a fickle and insecure time when the variable-member band had found its sound, but were a few shades away from perfecting it.
+Epicus… and the scarce Nemesis ep are the pre-era, a fickle and insecure time when the variable-member band had found its sound, yet were a few shades away from perfecting it.
 With Nemesis a few years under the bridge, Epicus…, despite its rawness, revolving door membership and gust of session musicians performing chores, is an epic, awe-inspiring shard of metal history whose place and importance can be refuted by few, and most of this hall of fame fortune is owed to mainman Leif Edling.
 Metal isn’t chock full of full-fledged brainchildren, a person who walked with a vision and worked it to glaring fruition, and on a fair list of ten or so, this Swedish bassist/lyricist rubs shoulders with anyone from Tom Warrior to Jon Zazula to evil Chuck (RIP).

 “…scared I was with my hand on my cross, I went into the demons gate…”